cwallacebailey/Django-SouthWest-Walkers/README.md

 #### Navigation bar

 The navigation bar changes depending on user status and screen size and allows the user to easily login, sign up and logout.
-The can access all key areas of the site through the nav bar which appears on each page.
+They can access all key areas of the site through the nav bar which appears on each page.
 If logged with a profile created in this includes:

 * Home - shows the blogs posts which can be clicked through to see the detailed views
 * About - gives an overview of the sites purpose
 * Tips - This changes depending on the page the user is viewing or if they are logged in or not
 * Logout - allows user to logout
-* Profile - view the users profile, created
+* Profile - view the user's profile, created

 ![Full Navigation Bar](static/media/navbar_full.png)